Selecting a non-comedogenic concealer with a texture that aligns with your skin type is crucial for those with acne-prone skin.

-Concealer is the great equalizer of makeup products: men and women alike use it to hide pimples, acne scars, dark spots, and more.
+Concealer is a versatile makeup product: people use it to hide pimples, acne scars, dark spots, and more.
 But there are so many concealers out there, it can be tricky to choose the best one for you—especially when you’ve got acne-prone skin.
 To help you avoid makeup with pore-clogging ingredients, we’ve researched the best non-comedogenic concealers and put them all in one place.

-As skincare obsessives, we’re always on the lookout for the best breakout-free makeup.
+As skincare obsessives, we’re always on the lookout for the best makeup that won’t contribute to breakouts.
 So many Curology members come to us for help with acne, so we’d never recommend makeup or skincare products that are known to cause breakouts!
 This guide will give you plenty of concealers to choose from, all with the peace of mind that someone has done the work of screening ingredients for you.

 The best concealer to use for your skin type will depend on your goals—you’ll want a different consistency for covering pimples or red spots than, for example, covering dark under-eye circles.
 To start, here are some general guidelines for how to choose the right concealer for your skin type based on texture and color.

-Stick: best for normal to dry skin, for touching up on the go, hiding blemishes/dark spots.
-They don’t spread easily so will unlikely give you good full face coverage.
-Better for “spot treatments.”
+Stick: Best for normal to dry skin, for touching up on the go, hiding blemishes or dark spots.
+They don’t spread easily so will unlikely give you good full face coverage—better for “spot treatments.”

-Whichever texture you go for, you’ll also want to consider the finish: whether the concealer will give your skin a “dewy,” hydrated look, or a matte finish.
-Matte concealers are a good choice for oily/combination skin.
+Whichever texture you go with, you’ll also want to consider the finish: Whether the concealer will give your skin a “dewy,” hydrated look, or a matte finish.
+Matte concealers are a good choice for oily or combination skin.
 To get the best results, use a primer first, then apply your concealer with a blending sponge or fine-tip makeup brush to avoid transferring oil.

 Concealers with a glowy, dewy finish should be more creamy.
 An oil-based concealer is fine to use—just make sure it’s non-comedogenic!
 For example, coconut oil clogs pores, so avoid coconut oil-based concealers if your skin is acne-prone.
 You wouldn’t want to cause more breakouts in the process of covering up your existing pimples.